nextflow-io/nextflow/docs/config.md

 : Determines how job status is retrieved.
 When `false` only the queue associated with the job execution is queried.
 When `true` the job status is queried globally i.e. irrespective of the submission queue (default: `false`).

 `executor.queueSize`
 : The number of tasks the executor will handle in a parallel manner.
+A queue size of zero corresponds to no limit.
 Default varies for each executor (see below).

 `executor.queueStatInterval`
 : Determines how often to fetch the queue status from the scheduler (default: `1min`).
 Used only by grid executors.